 the code

-this isn't just ideology — it's insurance. if destroysaas as a project disappears tomorrow, anyone can fork the code and keep going. the platform practices the same fork freedom it preaches.
+this isn't just ideology — it's insurance. if destroysaas as a project disappears tomorrow, every member can fork the code, export their data, and hire any developer to run it. the platform practices the same fork freedom it preaches.

-destroysaas is a personal project today. it might become a cooperative, a non-profit, or something else entirely. what it won't become is a company that extracts from the people it claims to serve. that's the one thing we've decided.
+destroysaas is a personal project today. the first wave of projects will be seeded by the founding team. founding members shape the initial project roadmap, get the best access-fee terms, and have a permanent seat at the table. what destroysaas won't become is a company that extracts from the people it claims to serve. that's the one thing we've decided.